-One of the weaknesses of the league table culture is its tendency to focus on statistics.
+One of the weaknesses of the league table culture is its tendency to focus on statistics and to disregard context.
 An education at St Paul’s is not about percentages of A grades or whatever.
-It is about enabling pupils to get to their first choice of university.
+It is about fostering a sense of scholarship far beyond the examined curriculum and about providing diverse extra-curricular opportunities.
 We have helped the overwhelming majority of Paulines to achieve their personal aims; it is the people we care about, not just the statistics.

-Since 2008, we have not allowed our results, good though they were, to be released for the compilation of the August league tables.
+Since 2008, we have not allowed our results, good though they were, to be released for the compilation of the August league tables in the media.
 We believe that raw statistics are not an accurate guide to the quality of education available in a school, and schools which would otherwise tend to top the league tables are in a unique position to take a lead in undermining them.

 Exceptional results from a record number of pupils entering this year’s competition.
 More

 Nicolas Weninger was highly commended for his essay on the hydrogen economy.
 More

 Our team’s performance was rewarded with a distinction.
 More

 Joe Benton won a bronze medal and came second in the UK team.
 More

 This year, 69 boys competed and all received recognition.
 More

 Our third science conference saw 25 schools take part.
 More

 Paulines competed in the ESU Schools Mace and UCLU Schools Cup.
 More